 - Place the turkey uncovered in the oven.

-- Decrease the oven temperature to 350 F.
+- Decrease the oven temperature from the preheat temperature of 400 F to 350 F.

-- Using a meat thermometer, check the temperature in the deepest part of the breast or thigh away from any bones.
-The temperature should read 170 F, and the juices should be clear when the thermometer is pulled out.
+- Roast the turkey for 13 minutes per pound.
+A 14-pound turkey will take just over 3 hours.
+Use a meat thermometer to check the temperature in the deepest part of the thigh away from any bones.
+The temperature should read 165 F, and the juices should be clear when the thermometer is pulled out.

 Resting the Turkey

-- The pleasure of a 5 star review of this how to cook a turkey recipe would be greatly appreciated.
+- The pleasure of a 5-star review of this how to roast a turkey recipe would be greatly appreciated.